m0nac0/xaif/README.md

 (Under the hood, this uses Flutter's functionality for compiling and running apps.)

-Please note that your operating system may at any time delete temporary files, including the project directories created by xaif if you choose your system's temporary files directory.
+Please note that your operating system may at any time delete temporary files, including the project directories created by xaif if you choose your system's temporary files directory as the location of the project directory.
 If you want to back up the project directory, simply copy it to another location (you can see the location of the project directory in xaif).

 Please also note that every time you launch xaif, a new project directory is created.
 If you want to use xaif